thinkphp/Basic-Graph-Algorithms/README.md

    Nodes and Edges can have some auxiliary information.

-   ii) Lots of problems and formulated in terms of Graphs
+   ii) Lots of problems formulated and solved in terms of Graphs
    - Shortest path problems.
    - Network flow problemes.
    - Matching problemes.